rossmacarthur/sheldon/README.md

 #### Private Git repositories

-Currently **sheldon** only supports authentication when cloning using SSH and only with authentication via the SSH agent.
+Currently Sheldon only supports authentication when cloning using SSH and requires an SSH agent to provide credentials.
 This means if you have a plugin source that is a private repository you will have to use the SSH protocol for cloning.

 ### Remote

-Remote sources specify a remote file that will be downloaded by **sheldon**.
-A Remote source must set the  `remote` field and specify the URL.
-Add the following to the **sheldon** config file.
+Remote sources specify a remote file that will be downloaded by Sheldon.
+A remote source must set the `remote` field and specify the URL.
+Add the following to the Sheldon config file.

 ```toml
 [plugins.example]
 remote = "https://github.com/owner/repo/raw/master/plugin.zsh"
 ```

-Or run **sheldon add** with the `--remote` option.
+Or run `add` with the `--remote` option.

 ```sh
 sheldon add example --remote https://github.com/owner/repo/raw/master/plugin.zsh